agostontorok/slides-of-loci/README.md

 ### Sections

 Sections are helping you to handle a lot of slides when you don't want to bother with renaming them.
 Sections are read in __alphabetical order__ during presentation, therefore I suggest to rename them 1.
-Section, 2.
-Section etc. when dealing with more sections.
+First section's name, 2.
+Second section's name etc. when dealing with more sections.
 Sections are effective if, for example, you wnat to present information related to 2 places one after the other.
 Sections don't have scripts attached, they only bear the __"Section" tag__ as definitive feature.

 ![Section with "Section" tag](Docs/Screenshot 2016-09-18 11.18.33.png)